 Situated on Congress Street, just west of the centre of Portland, Speckled Ax is long and thin, with the counter at the back and tables along either side.
 There’s a neat seating area in the window at the front, with benches clustered around a tree stump.
 This acts as a coffee table, instantly reminding me of the window-seating in Menagerie Coffee in Philadelphia.

-Speckled Ax’s particular claim to fame is that it is one of just a handful of wood-fired coffee roasters in the USA (reminiscent of Oxford’s Ue Coffee Roasters in the UK).
+Speckled Ax’s particular claim to fame is that it is one of just a handful of wood-fired coffee roasters in the USA (reminiscent of Witney’s Ue Coffee Roasters in the UK).
 Speckled Ax offers one or two single-origin espressos, plus decaf, in the shop through its Synesso espresso machine.
 There are usually three more single-origins available as filter, through the syphon, V60, Chemex or Aeropress, depending on your particular requirements.
-There’s also bulk-brew until 11am if you’re in a hurry.
+There’s also batch-brew until 11am if you’re in a hurry.

 You can read more of my thoughts after the gallery.